-High School

-Katie Beck serves as the High School Guidance Counselor.
+High School Katie Beck and Amy Holmes serve as the High School Guidance Counselors.

-Elementary and Middle School

-Amanda Wilson is the Elementary and Middle School Guidance Counselor.
+Elementary and Middle School Amanda Wilson is the Elementary and Middle School Guidance Counselor.

 Our school guidance counselors play a crucial role in supporting students and families by acting as liaisons between families and community resources.
 They provide assistance in various areas, including: